HELVE/H_OVERVIEW/README.md

 > Cyberhippie Collective started out as an online Discord server gathering 100+ game developers and gamers from various parts of the globe.
 After a tumultuous period of pivoting, as an obviously conscious entity it finally settled on being a coworking space for creative technology ethusiasts.

-Core Drive: facilitate learning creative technology and game development.
+**Personal Core Drive:** facilitate learning creative technology and game development.
 - express your need for community
 - enable people to work and be creative together
 - have the best coworking office for creative technology enthusiasts